-Regardless of where the interview is held, however, the following tips will help you to pass and receive approval for a green card.
+Regardless of where the interview will be held, however, the following tips will help you to pass and receive approval for a green card.

-Lying during a green card interview can get you into greater trouble than whatever the original issue you were trying to cover up.
+Lying during a green card or immigrant visa interview can get you into greater trouble than whatever the original issue you were trying to cover up.
 If you feel you need to cover something up, talk to an attorney before continuing with your application.

 Marriage-based green card applications receive more scrutiny than any others.
-The immigration officer will want to see evidence of your valid marriage and shared life, such as wedding photos, letters you've written to one another, joint credit card bills, home leases, children you've had together, bills in both names, like utility and cell phone bills, and so on.
+The immigration officer will want to see evidence of your valid marriage and shared life, such as wedding photos, letters you've written to one another, joint credit card bills, home leases, birth certificates of children you've had together, bills in both names such as utility and cell phone bills, and so on.

 During the interview, your body language will be noticed.
-You may want to hold hands to give the right impression, but don't go overboard and make it appear like you are faking the affections.
+You might want to hold hands to give the right impression, but don't go overboard and make it appear like you are faking affection.

-If the officer gets any impression at all that this marriage was performed only in order for one party to get a green card, he may interview each of you separately and then compare your answers.
-In certain cases, if there is significant evidence pointing to fraud, the officer may visit your residence to verify that you live together.
+An officer who gets any impression that this marriage was performed only in order for one party to get a green card may interview each of you separately and then compare your answers.
+In certain cases, if there is significant evidence pointing to fraud, a U.S. government officer may visit your supposedly joint residence to verify that you live together.

-See What Happens at The Green Card Marriage Interview for some tips and more information on what to expect.
+See What Happens at the Green Card Marriage Interview for tips and more information on what to expect.